dao-xyz/peerbit/docs/sharding/README.md

 </p>

-Now this is important to background in order to understand how replicators/content leaders are chosen based on new changes.
+This is important background in order to understand how replicators/content leaders are chosen based on new changes.

 ## The distribution algorithm
 Imagine the commit above is made, so that the merged graph gets the label "DOG", how can we choose replicators in a fully connected network in a simple random way?
 (By being a replicator you have the task of storing the log and potentially also make it searchable for peers)